Steam Distribution Maintenance at GSA's Heating Operation and Transmission Division (HOTD)

 Description

-The General Services Administration (GSA) is seeking qualified small businesses to provide management and operational support for the Steam Distribution Complex in Washington, DC, under the Heating Operation and Transmission Division (HOTD).
-The procurement involves routine inspections, maintenance, and minor repairs of the steam distribution system, with an emphasis on safety protocols and compliance with OSHA regulations.
-This opportunity is critical for ensuring the efficient operation of federal facilities, and interested parties must submit their capabilities, including company identification and experience, by February 28, 2025.
+The General Services Administration (GSA) is seeking qualified small businesses to provide management and operational support for the Steam Distribution Complex in Washington, DC, under a Sources Sought Notice.
+The procurement aims to identify contractors capable of performing routine inspections, maintenance, and minor repairs, as well as additional tasks related to the steam distribution system, emphasizing the importance of safety and compliance with federal regulations.
+Interested parties are encouraged to submit their capabilities, including company identification and experience, by February 28, 2025, with the anticipated contract selection process focusing on technical merit and pricing.
 For further inquiries, potential respondents can contact Jenique Markman at jenique.markman@gsa.gov or Michelle Allen at michelle.allen@gsa.gov.

 Files